MathSEE-Modeling-Week/Modeling-Week/README.md

 You can reference the sample implementation of the Predator-Prey Model server [here](UQ/predprey_server.ipynb) for guidance.
 For further details on UM-Bridge, revisit the [UM-Bridge Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/index.html).

 ## 3 Basic UQ methods
-In order to solve a Uncertainty Quantification problem a variey of methods can be used.
-In this exercise we are starting simple by getting to know the Monte Carlo method.
+To solve an Uncertainty Quantification (UQ) problem, a variety of methods can be used.
+In this exercise, we are starting simple by getting to know the Monte Carlo (MC) method.

 ### 3.1 Monte Carlo
 Get familiar with the [Monte Carlo](UQ/MC.ipynb) (MC) method.